 Naturally, Johnny refuses and attempts a daring escape across the desert in the company of the beautiful Princess Shalimar (Mary Ann Mobley).
 Fran Jeffries plays double-crossing Aishah and looks like a cat-suited Batman baddie.

-Harum Scarum is very primary-coloured, with dancing girls and galloping horses all over the shop, and even Presley’s manager, colonel Tom Parker, was alarmed by the film’s lack of coherence.
+Harum Scarum is very primary-coloured, with dancing girls and galloping horses all over the shop, and even Presley’s manager, “Colonel” Tom Parker, was alarmed by the film’s lack of coherence.

 After a screening in June 1965, he declared it would take “a 55th cousin to P.T.
 Barnum” to sell such a waste of celluloid, and even suggested adding a talking camel to make the film seem more deliberately nutty that it already is.
 The film is directed by ex-hoofer Gene Nelson, who should have continued hoofing.

 Mary Ann Mobley